EdwardSoaresJr/headunit-desktop/README.md

 I have created thorough instructions on my website for building and using this software that are missing or unclear otherwise.
 I struggled quite a bit to get going but felt this software was / is worth it and want to see it evolve as far as possible.

-Please visit https://tinkerversity.com for up to date tutorials and information.
+Please visit https://tinkerversity.com for up to date tutorials and information as I progress with it.

 # HeadUnit Desktop